01 – David Dinkins is sworn in as New York City’s first black mayor.

 25 – After being ejected from the Happy Land Social Club in the Bronx, NY, Julio Gonzalez spills petrol on the entrance and sets it on fire.
 The ensuing conflagration kills 87 people, and Gonzalez is given 25 years-to-life in prison.

 31 – 200,000 people join a demonstration in central London against the government’s new ‘Poll Tax’.
-The demonstration starts off peacefully until a group of around 3,000 protesters launches a violent attack on police.
+The demonstration starts off peacefully until a group of around 3,000 protesters launches a violent attack on the police.
 113 people are injured and 340 are arrested in “The Battle of Trafalgar” – the largest civil disturbance seen in the British capital in the 20th Century.

 01 – Britain’s longest prison riot begins, at HMP Strangeways in Manchester.
 The riot lasts for 25 days and two men die.
 The repair bill tops £55 million.
 The riots spread to other prisons and a public inquiry, led by Lord Woolf, recommends major reform to the prison service.

 09 – Decades of Communist rule come to an end with the first free elections in Hungary and the newly formed Hungarian Democratic Forum forming a new government.